SAINT PHILIP NERI CHURCH PARISH CEMETERY

 Workmen employed in placing and erecting memorial and other structures or materials shall operate as independent contractors, but must do so under the permission of the Cemetery Management.

 The right of the pastor to refuse to permit such work, unless the ground is settled and in good condition is reserved.
-No memorial may be delivered or installed between October 31 and May 1without the expressed permission of the Cemetery Management.
+No memorial may be delivered or installed between November 1st and April 30th1without the expressed permission of the Cemetery Management.

 Cemetery Management reserves the right to stop all work of any nature, whenever, in its opinion: